-The runtime of the three approaches for all the benchmarks are shown in Figure 13.
-It is well known that SA approaches require longer compilation time [35] specially for large kernels.
-Similar compilation time has been reported in [21].

-Clearly, both G-Minor and EPIMap reduce compilation time significantly using more guided approach to mapping.
-Across all the benchmarks, the average compilation time for EPIMap is 34.26 sec, which is consistent with the timing reported in [20].
-G-Minor, on the other hand, provides extremely fast compilation speed.
-On an average, it only requires 0.27 sec.
-There are two reasons for the fast compilation time of G-Minor compared to EPIMap.
-First, the graph minor test algorithm in G-Minor has been highly optimized using various pruning constraints and different acceleration strategies.
-EPIMap transforms the DFG and uses it as an input to the off-the-shelf maximal common subgraph (MCS) kernel [29].
-Thus the compilation time of EPIMap is dependent on the MCS kernel implementation; a faster and more optimized MCS kernel would lead to better compilation time.
-Also, once the mapping fails in the MCS kernel, the DFG is re-transformed according to the specified heuristics and input into the MCS kernel again.
-Thus, EPIMap might need to transform the DFG and repeat the MCS kernel computation multiple times potentially leading to longer compilation time.
+The runtime of the different approaches for all the benchmarks are shown in Figure 14, which is reported based on an Intel Quad-Core running at 2.83GHz with 3GB memory.
+It is well known that SA approaches require longer compilation time [Park et al. 2008] specially for large kernels.
+Similar compilation time has been reported in [Hamzeh et al. 2013].
+G-Minor and EPIMap reduce compilation time significantly using more guided approach to mapping.
+The average compilation time for EPIMap is 34.26 sec, which is consistent with the timing reported in [Hamzeh et al. 2012].
+G-Minor provides extremely fast compilation time of only 0.27 sec on an average.
+This is because the graph minor testing algorithm in G-Minor has been highly optimized using various pruning constraints and different acceleration strategies.
+EPIMap transforms the DFG and uses it as an input to an off-the-shelf maximal common subgraph (MCS) kernel [Levi 1973].
+Thus the compilation time for EPIMap depends on the efficiency of the chosen MCS kernel.
+Besides, EPIMap might need to transform the DFG and repeat the MCS kernel computation multiple times when the mapping fails.
+This potentially leads to longer compilation time.